lee-hodg/fpghost.github.io/_posts/2020-08-30-coin-flip-power-analysis.md

 1-\Phi\Big(q_{\alpha/2} + 2\sqrt{n}\left(1/2 - p\right) \Big)
 $$

-Notice if $p>1/2$ then this would decrease the $q$ decreasing the cdf and increasing the probability of rejection...But if $p=1/2$ there'd be no change.
+Notice if $p>1/2$ then this would decrease the $q$ decreasing the CDF and increasing the probability of rejection...But if $p=1/2$ there'd be no change.

 Similarly, reject on the left if